HyprUsr/sliding_window_limiter/README.md

 Notes:
 - `tokens` must be > 0 and <= `limit`.
-- Use your storage’s TTL equal to `windowEndAt - now` to auto‑expire windows.
+- Use your storage’s TTL equal to `interval` to auto‑expire windows.
 - The algorithm decays usage continuously within the window for smooth limiting.

 ## License